greatmjh/school-bell-controller/README.md

 $ exit
 $ sudo nano /etc/systemd/system/bellctl.service
 ```
-Paste the following in and save
+Paste the following in and save.
+Ensure that `ExecStart` is set to the actual path of `launch.sh`
 ```
 [Unit]
 Description=School Bell Controller